openSVM/agave/docs/src/consensus/vote-signing.md

 ---
-title: Secure Vote Signing
+titwe: secuwe vote signing
 ---

-A validator receives entries from the current leader and submits votes confirming those entries are valid.
-This vote submission presents a security challenge, because forged votes that violate consensus rules could be used to slash the validator's stake.
+a-a vawidatow weceives e-entwies f-fwom the cuwwent w-weadew and submits v-votes confiwming t-those entwies a-awe vawid. 😳 this v-vote submission pwesents a secuwity chawwenge, mya because fowged votes that viowate c-consensus wuwes couwd be used to swash the vawidatow's s-stake. (˘ω˘)

-The validator votes on its chosen fork by submitting a transaction that uses an asymmetric key to sign the result of its validation work.
-Other entities can verify this signature using the validator's public key.
-If the validator's key is used to sign incorrect data \(e.g. votes on multiple forks of the ledger\), the node's stake or its resources could be compromised.
+the vawidatow v-votes on its chosen fowk by submitting a twansaction that uses a-an asymmetwic key to sign the wesuwt o-of its vawidation w-wowk. >_< othew entities can vewify this signatuwe using the vawidatow's pubwic k-key. -.- if the vawidatow's key is used to sign incowwect data \(e.g. 🥺 votes on muwtipwe f-fowks of the wedgew\), (U ﹏ U) the n-nyode's stake o-ow its wesouwces c-couwd be compwomised. >w<

-## Validators, Vote Signers, and Stakeholders
+## v-vawidatows, mya vote signews, >w< and stakehowdews

-When a validator receives multiple blocks for the same slot, it tracks all possible forks until it can determine a "best" one.
-A validator selects the best fork by submitting a vote to it.
+w-when a vawidatow weceives muwtipwe bwocks f-fow the same swot, it twacks aww possibwe fowks untiw it can detewmine a "best" one. nyaa~~ a vawidatow s-sewects the best fowk by submitting a-a vote to i-it. (✿oωo)

-A stakeholder is an identity that has control of the staked capital.
-The stakeholder can delegate its stake to the vote signer.
-Once a stake is delegated, the vote signer's votes represent the voting weight of all the delegated stakes, and produce rewards for all the delegated stakes.
+a stakehowdew i-is an identity that has contwow of the staked capitaw. ʘwʘ the stakehowdew c-can dewegate i-its stake to the vote signew. (ˆ ﻌ ˆ)♡ o-once a stake i-is dewegated, 😳😳😳 the vote signew's v-votes wepwesent the voting weight o-of aww the dewegated stakes, :3 and pwoduce wewawds f-fow aww the dewegated stakes.
+OwO

-## Validator voting
+## v-vawidatow voting

-A validator node, at startup, creates a new vote account and registers it with the cluster via gossip.
-The other nodes on the cluster include the new validator in the active set.
-Subsequently, the validator submits a "new vote" transaction signed with the validator's voting private key on each voting event.
+a vawidatow n-nyode, (U ﹏ U) at stawtup, c-cweates a nyew vote account and wegistews it with the cwustew via gossip. >w< the othew nyodes on the cwustew i-incwude the nyew v-vawidatow in the active set.
+(U ﹏ U) s-subsequentwy, 😳 the v-vawidatow submits a-a "new vote" twansaction signed with the vawidatow's voting p-pwivate key on each voting event. (ˆ ﻌ ˆ)♡